Can't Stop the Feeling!: Critical reception

-The song received generally positive reviews from music critics.
+The song received positive reviews from music critics.
 Writers from Billboard, Rolling Stone, Fuse and USA Today highlighted its attractiveness for the summer season.
 Adelle Platon from Billboard called it "delightful" and a "feel-good jam".
 Nate Chinen from The New York Times wrote "Timberlake is on firm footing here, gliding over a disco-pop beat and urging all comers to catch the spirit."
 Jon Niles from Music Times wrote: "The song gives off a feeling of pure joy that only a talent as great as Timberlake could bring to the table."
 For Lisa Respers France of CNN Entertainment, "If Friday had a sound, it would be Justin Timberlake's "Can't Stop the Feeling!"."
 Ed Masley wrote in AZCentral "the lyrics sound like they were custom-made to be the soundtrack to your favorite summer memories."
 For The A.V.
 Club, Annie Zaleski wrote "a perfect summer song is one I can blast while driving in the car with the windows down.
 The tune doesn't have to be meaningful—in fact, the more lightweight, the better—and it should offer a few minutes of unadulterated escapism.
 This year, I can already tell that "Can't Stop The Feeling!" is my hot-weather jam."

 The A.V.
 Club included it among the 40 best songs of 2016 (first half).
 Billboard critics ranked "Can't Stop the Feeling!" at number 33 on their "100 Best Pop Songs of 2016" list, adding "the rhythm is eventually gonna get you to dance."
 Digital Spy considered it the 19th-best pop song of the year, while Idolator named it the 20th-best song of the year, for "feel-good" and "infectious."
 Aversely, contributors for Time and Spin gave it unfavorable reviews, with the former naming it the worst song of 2016 and the latter stating, "There are certain songs notable not only for their popularity, but for an insufferable repetition."